Facts & figures

 - 4005 The number of pipes in the organ

 If you walk through the Quadrangle on a Tuesday at lunchtime, you’ll hear the bells of the carillon chiming from the Clocktower.
-They might be playing a classical song or a familiar tune, like the theme song from Game of Thrones.
+Played live by one of our team of dedicated carillonists, you will hear anything from a classical song to a familiar tune, like the theme song from Game of Thrones, or maybe a Disney classic or a current pop song.
 Known formally as the University of Sydney War Memorial Carillon, it was dedicated on 25 April 1928.
 We celebrated its 90th anniversary on Anzac Day, 2018.

 Inside the Great Hall lives the von Beckerath Organ.
 A visually and aurally spectacular instrument, the organ is played at more than 80 graduation processions each year.
 With more than 4000 pipes, it is recognised as one of Australia's finest pipe organs.

 The University of Sydney Organist and Carillonist leads an enthusiastic team of casual musicians, many of whom have been playing the instruments for years.